-After a sanction has been applied.
-Whoever dealt with the sanction needs to consider the behaviour and understand why it may have happened and if any further action/support is needed and action this.
+After a consequence has been applied.
+Whoever dealt with the consequence needs to consider the behaviour and understand why it may have happened and if any further action/support is needed and action this.

 This may take the form of;